 - Distributed Web Services and Storage: A decentralized, encrypted, permissionless, and secure web service and cloud storage system.

 - Distributed ad exchange: Ad marketing on a decentralized platform can spawn data-driven services.
 But for this, the blockchain must be highly scalable.
 (For example, Google publishes up to 340,000 ads per second).

 SOL is the native token of the platform.
 Solana designers have established a supply limit of 1 billion SOL that can be fractioned to make micropayments.
 You can divide each token up to 34 times.
 The fraction of SOL is called ‘Lamport’ and has an approximate value of 0.0000000000582 SOL.

 Solana Key Listing in Coinbase Pro

 Solana is going live on Coinbase Pro.
 Coinbase enabled SOL deposits starting Thursday, 20, 2021.
-There'll be five trading pairs available: USD, EUR, USDT, BTC, and GPB.
+Five trading pairs will be available: USD, EUR, USDT, BTC, and GPB.
 Trading will begin on May 24, 9:00 EST. Coinbase Pro is the second American exchange to list SOL after Binance US.
 SOL jumped from $45.2 to $50 after Coinbase posted the announcement.
-It's currently the 13th biggest cryptocurrency, with a market cap of $13 billion.
+It’s currently the 13th biggest cryptocurrency, with a market cap of $13 billion.

 PYSwap, a protocol for the DEX of shares of Tokenized Vaults, has recently announced a bridge to the Solana Blockchain.
 The bridge tries to expand APYSwap’s cross-chain interoperability to non-EVM Blockchains.
 They also want to solve specific challenges when bridging Ethereum.
 The APYSwap bridge supports token exchange between Ethereum, Solana, Binance Smart Chain, and the Huobi ECO Chain.